 Cruise day 8: Return to Port of Piraeus, Athens, and disembark your cruise

 Your final day.
-Disembark at Port of Piraeus.
-Head back into Athens to extend your stay if you intend to book extra hotel nights.
+Disembark at the Port of Piraeus and return to Athens to extend your stay if you book extra hotel nights.
 Or transfer back to Athens airport with a Norwegian Cruise Line transfer bus for your flight home.

 Book your transfer in advance at the same time you book your cruise.
 The port-to-airport buses can become fully booked.